kittle/htmlwipe/README.md

 3. everything started from maxtreeheight is unimportant
 4. similarity should be less than maxmismatch

 This is quick prototype.
 Worked.
-A lot of improvements may be here.
+Check examples.

+Of course, a infinity improvements possible here.